fireMCG/Exiled-Vault/Exiled Vault PoE1/Exiled Vault Talismans/Chrysalis Talisman.md

 # Chrysalis Talisman
 The world of the First Ones is harsh;
 We struggle on our bellies to survive.
-But that which imprisons us also changes us
+But that which imprisons us also changes us.
 And soon we will emerge anew.
 \- The Wolven King